 If you only have a day, you can easily visit Salzburg on a day tour by train from either Vienna or Munich.

 Things to Do in Salzburg: More Than Mozart and Maria

-If you visit head first for the Altstadt, the city’s Old Town and a UNESCO World Heritage Site, where horses clip-clop through the streets pulling their carriages to Residenz Platz, the most famous plaza in the city.
-Go to Getrapidegasse, a picturesque street with tall narrow houses and plenty of shoppers.
-There you’ll find the home that was Mozart’s birthplace.
+If you visit head first for Altstadt, Salzburg’s Old Town and historic center, and a UNESCO World Heritage Site.
+Here is where horses still clip-clop through the streets, pulling their carriages to Residenz Platz, the most famous plaza in the city.

-Climb up the stairs and you’ll find memorabilia from the virtuoso, including the violin he played as a child and the clavichord on which he composed several different works including the Magic Flute.
-Continue to the top floor where there’s an intriguing exhibit called “Mozart Online” that shows you the notes being played.
+Climb up the stairs and you’ll find memorabilia from the virtuoso.
+They included the violin he played as a child and the clavichord on which he composed several different works.
+The latter includws the Magic Flute.
+Continue to the top floor where there’s an intriguing exhibit called “Mozart Online” that shows the notes as they’re playing.